RandomSoup/sack/readme.md

 Variables are dynamically determined by the implementation.
 Rules for this are as follows:

-- Strings are variables surrounded by single or double quotes.
+- Strings are an array of characters surrounded by single or double quotes.
 Because of this, the following are valid strings.
 ```
 let a = "hello";
 let b = 'world';